Website PII Exposure Checker

 Frequently Asked Questions

-Why is putting an email in a URL dangerous?+
+Why is PII in a URL such a serious problem?+

 For deeper runtime checks, run the full privacy audit →